andreathomas10/Master_Thesis/README.md

 # Master_Thesis
-This repo contains the cope for my Master Thesis: "Estimating the distribution of Organic Aerosol in Europe: with applications of Conformal Prediction".
+This repo contains the code for my Master Thesis: "Estimating the distribution of Organic Aerosol in Europe: with applications of Conformal Prediction".

 The code is articulated as follows: